thanhvanb/FURNITURE-PROJECT/README.md

 # FURNITURE-PROJECT
-This is a project for a furniture company.
+This is my second project for a furniture company.